-Were the February 1990 assurances ever really binding on the governments that had given them?
+Were the February assurances ever really binding on the governments that had given them?
 Spohr emphasizes the point that no legally binding pledges were made, in the sense that no written agreements barring NATO from expanding into Eastern Europe were ever signed.
-Her assumption, more-over, is that if the assurances were not legally binding, they were really not binding at all.66 Sarotte does not go quite that far, and sometimes she suggests that the whole problem was rooted in a misunderstanding: the Soviets believed that purely verbal understandings were good enough, but the Americans felt that if a written agreement was not signed, they had not really committed themselves to anything.
-At other times, however, she seems to lean toward the American view: the Soviets might have gotten the Americans and the Germans to give them written guarantees that NATO would not expand into Eastern Europe, but they failed to do so; and as a result, no deal was agreed to.
-"For a moment in February 1990," Sarotte concludes, "the Soviet Union could have struck a deal with the United States, but it did not."
-Gorbachev failed to secure anything in writing, "and the window closed.
-Germany united and NATO began to move eastward."67 The basic idea here-that the February assurances, being purely verbal, were not legally binding and were therefore not binding at all-is, in fact, very common.
-I myself heard Henry Kissinger making that point at a conference at Yale University in April 2017.
+And her assumption is that if the assurances were not legally binding, they were really not binding at all.73 Sarotte does not go quite that far, and sometimes she suggests that the whole problem was rooted in a misunderstanding: the Soviets believed that purely verbal understandings were good enough, but the Americans felt that if a written agreement was not signed they had not really committed themselves to anything.
+But at other times she seems to lean toward that American view: the Soviets might have gotten the Americans and the Germans to give them written guarantees that NATO would not expand into Eastern Europe, but they failed to do so and as a result no deal was agreed to.
+"For a moment in February 1990," she concludes, "the Soviet Union could have struck a deal with the United States, but it did not."
+Gorbachev failed to secure anything in writing "and the window closed.
+Germany united and NATO began to move eastward."
+The basic idea here-that the February assurances, being purely verbal, were not legally binding and were therefore not binding at all-is, in fact, very common.
+I myself heard Henry Kissinger making that point at a conference at Yale in April 2017.